CERT-Polska/Artemis/README.md

 However obvious it may seem we kindly remind you that by contributing to Artemis you agree that the BSD 3-Clause License shall apply to your input automatically, without the need for any additional declarations to be made.

 ## Contributors
-Thanks to these people that contributed to Artemis development:
+Huge thanks to the following people that contributed to Artemis development!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->